What Is Vietnamese Lacquerware? 11 Unknown Lacquerware Facts

 1 – Lacquerware Came From China

-Vietnamese lacquerware originally came from China to Vietnam about 1,000 years ago; the Chinese ruled Vietnam for over 1,000 years.
-When the Chinese controlled Vietnam, they brought with them many of their handicrafts.
-Lacquerware is an example of one of the handicrafts the Chinese brought with them.
+Vietnamese lacquerware came from China to Vietnam about 1,000 years ago; the Chinese ruled Vietnam for over 1,000 years.
+When the Chinese controlled Vietnam, they brought many of their handicrafts.
+Lacquerware is an example of one of the handicrafts the Chinese brought.

 In ancient times, lacquerware was more functional than design-oriented.
-Lacquerware was used to coat furniture, pottery. and other household items to make them more durable; in time, Vietnamese lacquerware also began to take on an artistic quality
+Lacquerware was used to coat furniture and pottery. and other household items to make them more durable; in time, Vietnamese lacquerware also began to take on an artistic quality

 In Vietnam, lacquer is a natural product extracted from a tree known as a lacquer tree.
 The lacquer trees grow in Asia; in Vietnam, the lacquer tree grows in the northern part of Vietnam.

-Lacquer trees are small-sized trees; the lacquer trees are not more than 3 to 4 meters (about 13 feet) in height, with a trunk size that is not very large.
-The trees are planted at the end of August through September, about 2 to 3 m apart.
+Lacquer trees are small-sized trees; they are not more than 3 to 4 meters (about 13 feet) in height, with a trunk size that is not very large.
+The trees are planted about 2 to 3 m apart from August through September.

 3 – Lacquer Is Extracted From The Trees

-To produce traditional lacquer, the lacquer trees are tapped for their sap; this is similar to tapping a rubber tree for extracting the rubber.
+The lacquer trees are tapped for their sap to produce traditional lacquer, similar to tapping a rubber tree to extract the rubber.
 The extracted lacquer sap is used to make the lacquer for Vietnamese lacquerware.

-The sap will only come out of the lacquer trees during June and July during the early morning hours.
+The sap will only come out of the lacquer trees during the early morning hours in June and July.
 The lacquer sap is then treated to remove excess moisture and any impurities.

 4 – Vietnamese Call Lacquer Sơn Mài.